The American Institute of Architects has honored two HOK-designed projects in its annual Justice Facilities Review.

 The AIA’s awards recognize the 10 best projects in justice facility design annually.
 Winning projects were selected for demonstrating quality of form, functionality and unique architectural responses to the complex issues facing justice design.

-The team designed the San Mateo County Maple Street Correctional Center in Redwood City, California, to reduce recidivism and create a safe, secure setting to rehabilitate inmates through training programs, education, counseling, work programs and transitional housing.
+The team designed the San Mateo County Maple Street Correctional Center (above) in Redwood City, California, to reduce recidivism and create a safe, secure setting to rehabilitate inmates through training programs, education, counseling, work programs and transitional housing.
 The 257,000-sq.-ft. detention center is LEED Gold-certified and incorporates ample natural light, radiant floor heating and an exterior rain garden.